-The messaging ecosystem comprises many stakeholders working together to create, route, deliver, store, retrieve, and consume messages.
+The messaging ecosystem comprises many stakeholders working together to create, route, deliver, store, retrieve, and consume messages.2

-3.3.1 Consumer (P2P)
+3.3.1 Consumer

 A Consumer is an individual person who subscribes to specific wireless messaging services or messaging applications.
-Consumers do not include agents of businesses, organizations, or entities that send messages to Consumers.
+Consumers do not include agents, representatives, or any other individuals acting on behalf of Non-Consumers, including businesses, organizations, political campaigns, or entities that send messages to Consumers.

-3.3.2 Non-Consumer (A2P)
+3.3.2 Non-Consumer

 A Non-Consumer is a business, organization, or entity that uses messaging to communicate with Consumers.
-Examples may include, but are not limited to, large-to-small businesses, financial institutions, schools, medical practices, customer service entities, non-profit organizations, and political campaigns.
+Examples include, but are not limited to, large-to-small businesses, financial institutions, schools, medical practices, customer service entities, non-profit organizations, and political campaigns.
+Non-Consumers also include agents, representatives, or any other individuals acting on behalf of Non-Consumers.